steffensperling/sailpoint-iiq/README.md

 Sailpoint Identity IQ Dockerized
 ================================

+# Notes:
+ - The container is java version specific and this script WILL break if Oracle releases a newer build of 1.8.
+I had to hack up the java8 install script and it's not pretty, or robust.
+ - The containers are pretty fat.
+They don't use Alpine.
+Future work would be to port to Alpine and slim down the container as much as possible.
+ - It's using Mariadb, the forked open source version of MySQL.
+It works, but it's not officially supported.
+Future work would be to use an 'official' MySQL image.
+ - Access the IIQ UI via port 8888, so as not to conflict with other sandbox bulids you may have.
+The passwords are standard.
+ - The LCM is imported, but none of the SSD stuff is there.
+Future work would be to include a good chunk of those add-ons.
+ - Currently setup for IIQ 7.3.
+Edit to use other versions.
+IIQ Patches are not installed (more future work).
+ - Future work: integrate with SSB and use volume for IIQ in docker.

 # Prerequisites

 Please note that Identity IQ is closed source so you first need to get a license for Idenity IQ and go to https://community.sailpoint.com/ to download the software.
 You will put the downloaded identityiq-x.y.zip into the build/src/ directory to get started.